 There are other things you can do to prepare yourself and build your confidence.
 Read articles in:

-K101 An introduction to health and social care is a first year module and provides an overall perspective on the issues in health and social care.
+K102 Introducing health and social care is a first year module and provides and overall perspective on the issues in health and social care.
 It recognises as a first year module that you need to be introduced to academic skills.
 There is also access to specific additional resources, if you and your tutor think you need them, in order to ensure you are able to progress academically as well as in practice.